jahnaviyallamelli/Adopt-a-Buddy/README.md

 # Adopt a Buddy
 #### Welcome to Adopt a Buddy!
 This project is built using the MERN stack and aims to connect people with their future pets.
-Our platform categorizes pets into dogs, cats, and other animals, allowing users to easily browse through them.
+This platform categorizes pets into dogs, cats, and other animals, allowing users to easily browse through them.
 If a user is interested in adopting a pet, they can fill out an adoption form and will receive a confirmation message that their adoption request has been submitted.
 ## Features
   - Browse Pets:Users can explore the available pets categorized by dogs, cats, and other animals.
   - Adoption Form: Users interested in adopting a pet can fill out an adoption form.